PanGazer logo

 Thanks

-Uniquely, PanGazer preserves the location, direction of view, focal length, and other known details of a view when saved.
-Unlike a simple screenshot this means that you can compose and save multiple ‘flat’ images from any spherical image and each will have the correct geographical and photographic metadata for that particular view.
+Uniquely, for a saved view of any image PanGazer adds the attitude, focal length, and other details of the view.
+Unlike screenshots, this means that you can compose and save multiple rectangular images from any image and each will have the correct geographical and photographic metadata.

 PanGazer screenshot – click for a more detailed image